Is It Legal To Be Fired Without Notice?

 Using an Employer’s Failure to Warn as Evidence of an Impermissible Motive in Termination

-“While an employer is generally under no obligation to give notice of termination, if an employee believes their termination happened for an illegal reason—discrimination, retaliation—then the employee may be able to point to the employer’s failure to warn them about their behavior and give them an opportunity to improve as evidence that an impermissible motive affected the decision, particularly if the employer’s failure to give the employee an opportunity to improve violated the employer’s policies or if, in doing so, the employer treated the employee differently than other employees” explains Smallets.
+“An employer is generally under no obligation to give notice of termination.
+However, if an employee believes their termination happened for an illegal reason, then the employee may be able to point to the employer’s failure to warn them about their behavior and give them an opportunity to improve as evidence that an impermissible motive affected the decision,” says Smallets.

-“For example, an employee might say, ‘Wait a second, you didn’t give me any notice that I was having performance deficiencies, but you did give notice to my coworkers—who hadn’t complained about sexual harassment last week—that they had performance issues.
+Smallets gives an example of how this could play out.
+“An employee might say, ‘Wait a second, you didn’t give me any notice that I was having performance deficiencies.
+But you did give notice to my coworkers — who hadn’t complained about sexual harassment last week — that they had performance issues.
 You gave them an opportunity to fix it, but not me.’
 You could potentially use that as a piece of evidence to support a claim of unlawful termination.
-It’s less about how much notice you were given—such as two minutes versus two weeks—and more about what led up to the termination decision.”
+It’s less about how much notice you were given, such as two minutes versus two weeks, and more about what led up to the termination decision.”

-Visit the Super Lawyers directory to find an experienced employment law attorney in your area for legal advice if you’re considering a wrongful termination lawsuit against a former employer.
+Visit the Super Lawyers directory to find an experienced wrongful termination lawyer in your area for legal advice if you’re considering a wrongful termination lawsuit against a former employer.

 Was this helpful?